jordaoerick/Statistics-Calculator/README.md

 I made this repository for studying purpose.
 I will copy what i am studying in freeCodeCamp to help me memorize and learn more efficiently.
+In this challenge, we will build a statistics calculator that takes a set of numbers and returns the mean, median, mode, standard deviation, and variance.